 The municipality of Järfälla in Sweden has opted to introduce Zero Level support for its operations.
 In my first blog, I explained about the the IT department’s organisation, targets, challenges and support methods.
-In this blog, I will be looking at how they use web-based self service at present before the introduction of Zero Level support.
+In this blog, I will be looking at how a this municipality in the public sector are using web-based self service at present before the introduction of Zero Level support.

 The support team consists of five people.
 Support is responsible for providing user support on IT and telephony for some 9000 people within the operation.
 The operation is made of people in administration, schools, social services, assisted living and consultants.

 The first line is the operators’ first contact with support (SPOC, Single Point of Contact).
 Around 3000 cases a month are received on the telephone, online, by personal contact or by e-mail.
 A case management system (Easit), remote assistance (Microsoft) and web-based self service (ComAround) are used to support operations.
 The IT department also offers training for the operations in the form of instructor-led training courses and interactive guides which are largely based on ComAround’s guides and e-training.

 Why web-based self service inte the public sector?

 The municipality of Järfälla introduced web-based self service around six years ago and decided to use ComAround’s web-based self service solution, which the municipality of Järfälla calls Guide & Tips.
 The central IT unit at that time supported around 700 people.

 “We had just launched our intranet, and the guides/quick references were spread about all over the place.
 ComAround enabled us to collect all guide/quick references together in a single location,” says Ingela Karlsson, unit manager for support at the IT department.

 “It also became a lot easier to manage cases by sending or printing out the guides from Guide & Tips,” adds Carina Nyborg, account manager at the IT department.